 As well as bilateral issues, Medvedev and Singh discussed regional security and agreed to deepen counter-terrorism cooperation.

 “Those who hide terrorists hide criminals.
 No modern civilised state can hide terrorists,” Medvedev said.

-He made no specific mention of India's arch-rival Pakistan, which Delhi accuses of harbouring militant groups such as Lashkar-e-Taiba (LeT) -- blamed for the November 2008 attacks on Mumbai.
+He made no specific mention of India’s arch-rival Pakistan, which Delhi accuses of harbouring militant groups like Lashkar-e-Taiba (LeT) — blamed for the November 2008 attacks on Mumbai.

 The Press Trust of India, quoting unidentified official sources, said suspected LeT infiltration was behind the alert sounded in Mumbai on Tuesday ahead of the Christmas and New Year holidays.